-1. Chemical composition: The unique chemical makeup of the selected plants contributes to the formation of activated carbon with desirable properties.
+Chemical composition: The unique chemical makeup of the selected plants contributes to the formation of AC with desirable properties.
 The presence of lignin and cellulose in these plants enhances the structural integrity and porosity of the resulting carbon.

-2. Morphological characteristics: The natural morphology of the leaves aids in creating a hierarchical porous structure during activation, which is crucial for maximizing surface area and improving ion transport in supercapacitors.
+Morphological characteristics: The natural morphology of the leaves aids in creating a hierarchical porous structure during activation, which is crucial for maximizing surface area and improving ion transport in supercapacitors.

-3. Abundance, accessibility and sustainable future: Plants are widely available, which means their use as carbon sources can help in waste reduction and provide a low-cost alternative for activated carbon production.
+Abundance, accessibility, and sustainable future: Plants are widely available, which means their use as carbon sources can help in waste reduction and provide a low-cost alternative for AC production.

-Thus, the review aims to communicate the innovative use of phytomass for activated carbon production, highlighting its sustainability, performance, and the unique characteristics of the plants involved.
-This can drive further research and innovation in the field of supercapacitors, promoting the development of eco-friendly energy storage solutions and its role in advancing the green energy agenda.
+Thus, the review aims to communicate the innovative use of phytomass for AC production, highlighting its sustainability, performance, and the unique characteristics of the plants involved.
+This can drive further research and innovation in the field of supercapacitors, promoting the development of ecofriendly energy storage solutions and its role in advancing the green energy agenda.

-Having put forth the context of biomass-based energy sources, the authors of this comprehensive review have organized the current knowledge on the topic for the convenience of readers interested in energy matters under the following sub-topics.

-- Applications of carbon - Classification of biomass

-- Biomass as a sustainable source for AC - Preparation of AC from biomass waste materials - Key factors for enhancing capacitance with plant-derived materials - Impact of physical characteristics of plants derived activated carbons on the key metrics of the supercapacitors - State-of-the-art and prospects of PAC as electrode materials in super capacitors - State-of-the-art and prospects of PAC as electrode materials in super capacitors - Impact of self-doped heteroatoms on the specific capacitance/pseudo capacitance of biomass-based AC - Summary, perspectives and future challenges - Future outlook on the plant-based activated carbon materials for future energy storage devices
+Having put forth the context of biomass-based energy sources, the authors of this comprehensive review have organized the current knowledge on the topic for the convenience of readers interested in energy matters under the following sub-topics: applications of carbon, classification of biomass, biomass as a sustainable source for AC, preparation of AC from biomass waste materials, key factors for enhancing capacitance with plant-derived materials, impact of physical characteristics of plants derived ACs on the key metrics of the supercapacitors, state-of-theart and prospects of PAC as electrode materials in supercapacitors, state-of-the-art and prospects of PAC as electrode materials in supercapacitors, impact of self-doped heteroatoms on the specific capacitance/pseudo capacitance of biomass-based AC, summary, perspectives, and future challenges and future outlook on the plant-based AC materials for future energy storage devices.

-This review encompasses the latest insights and findings from open literature over a 15year period, offering an in-depth exploration of the significance and promising prospects associated with phytomass-derived activated carbon (PAC) as a sustainable and effective material for super capacitor electrodes.

-Turning to the focal point of the present review article, it is interesting to note that the abundance of phytomass resources and the environmentally-friendly activation processes make it an attractive alternative to conventional carbon sources in diverse fields and simultaneously, their unique porous structure and high surface area offer excellent charge storage capabilities, paving the way for advanced energy storage solutions.
-Thus, waste phytomass should be viewed as unmapped zero-cost capitals of essential environmental services and not as garbage at all.
+This review encompasses the latest insights and findings from open literature over 15 years, offering an in-depth exploration of the significance and promising prospects associated with PAC as a sustainable and effective material for supercapacitor electrodes.
+Turning to the focal point of the present review article, it is interesting to note that the abundance of phytomass resources and the environmentally-friendly activation processes make it an attractive alternative to conventional carbon sources in diverse fields, and simultaneously, their unique porous structure and high surface area offer excellent charge storage capabilities, paving the way for advanced energy storage solutions.
+Thus, waste phytomass should be viewed as unmapped zero-cost capital of essential environmental services and not as garbage at all.